7 Tips to Go Green at Home

 Do you often ponder on how to reduce your carbon footprint?
 Or want to teach your children to be kind to the environment?
 Start at home.
 Here are some effective tips on adopting a green life.

 The reality of global warming is staring at our face — the levels of dangerous greenhouse gases such as carbon dioxide have increased considerably, temperatures across the world are rising, glaciers are melting and in many parts of the world, weather patterns have been erratic.
 These are warning signs that the earth is being burdened by practices that are harmful to the environment.

-- NASA has confirmed that 2016 was the hottest year on record ever.
+- NASA has confirmed that 2018 is the fourth warmest year in a continued warming trend.
 In fact, most of the warmest years have occurred after 2000.